 2 – Identify Both The Contractor And Subcontractor Agreeing To This Arrangement

 Once you have accessed your copy of this agreement, open it then locate the first article.
 All articles in this document will be designated with a number and bold wording.
 Article “1.
 The Parties” will begin this document by requiring you attach an exact calendar date to it.
 This information should be entered as a month, day, then year on the first three blank lines.
-The next task this introductory statement makes is to identify the Contractor with the Contractor’s business name and mailing address.
-The wording of this sentence will require this information to be broken down across several entries using the four available lines.
+The next task necessary for this introductory statement is to identify the Contractor with the Contractor’s business name and mailing address.
+The wording of this sentence will require information to be broken down across several entries using four specific blank lines.
 Start by reporting the Contractor’s business name on the first line after the phrase “…Is Between” then continue by producing the Contractor’s mailing address as the street address, city, and state on the next three lines that follow (concluding with the label “Contractor”).
-The Subcontractor who the Contractor above intends to commission must be attached to this document by submitting his or her full professional name on the first line after the word “..And” then his or her full professional mailing address across the remaining lines in this statement.
+The Subcontractor who the Contractor above intends to commission must be attached to this document.
+Satisfy this necessity by submitting his or her full professional name on the first line after the word “..And” then his or her full professional mailing address across the remaining lines in this statement.

 3 – Discuss The Client, Required Services, And The Subcontractor’s Obligations